-Nigerian Man Sentenced to 12 years in Prison in Cape Town for Conducting Online Dating Scam and Making R 1.2m.
+Nigerian Scammer Sentenced to 12 years in Prison in Cape Town for Conducting Online Dating Scam and Making R 1.2m.

 The 31-year-old Nigerian citizen Ndubusi Ifediora has agreed to a plea and sentence agreement in a Bellville Specialised Commercial Crime Court for utilizing an online dating website to con two females and making R 1.2m in return.